canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 ## What are Test Builders?

-Object mothers are fine if you don't have lots of variations of the object being constructed.
+Object mothers are fine if we don't have lots of variations of the object being constructed.
 But, since this is a post on Builder pattern, let's create a Builder for credit cards.

 **A Builder is a regular class with two types of methods: a Build() method and one or more chainable WithX() methods.**